 % of Class That number as a percentage of total enrollment

-Max Supported (Target Margin) Most supported seats while still hitting your target profit margin
+Max [tier name] (Target Margin) Most seats at the deepest scholarship tier while still hitting your target profit margin

 % of Class That number as a percentage of total enrollment

 Look at the row for your expected enrollment.
-If the "Max Supported (Target Margin)" column shows 2 or 3 seats in a class of 10, you know you can comfortably offer the supported tier to a meaningful number of students without sacrificing your financial targets.
+If the deepest-tier column shows 2 or 3 seats in a class of 10, you know you can comfortably offer the supported tier to a meaningful number of students without sacrificing your financial targets.
 That's the data you need to offer accessibility with confidence.

 Supported-Seat Sustainability table showing max absorbable supported seats at each enrollment level